Lower Your Risk for Colorectal Cancer

 • Unexplained weight loss

 If colorectal cancer runs in your family, it’s important to discuss it with your doctor.
 A family history of colorectal cancer can increase your risk.
-Your doctor may recommend that you start getting screened early.
+Your doctor may advise that you be screened before the age of 45.

-Sources: What can I do to reduce my risk of colorectal cancer?, leaving site icon Centers for Disease Control and Prevention (CDC), 2021; What Are the Symptoms of Colorectal Cancer?, leaving site icon CDC, 2021; How can I prevent colorectal cancer?, leaving site icon Fight Colorectal Cancer; What type of eating plan is best to prevent colon polyps?, leaving site icon National Institute of Diabetes and Digestive and Kidney Diseases, 2017; Colorectal Cancer Prevention – Key points, leaving site icon National Cancer Institute, 2021; Can colorectal cancer be prevented?, leaving site icon American Cancer Society, 2020
+Sources: Reducing Risk for Colorectal Cancer, leaving site icon Centers for Disease Control and Prevention, 2024; Symptoms of Colorectal Cancer, leaving site icon 2024; How to Prevent Colon Cancer, leaving site icon Fight Colorectal Cancer; Eating, Diet & Nutrition for Colon Polyps, leaving site icon National Institute of Diabetes and Digestive and Kidney Diseases, 2017; Colorectal Cancer Prevention, leaving site icon National Cancer Institute, 2023; Can Colorectal Cancer Be Prevented?, leaving site icon American Cancer Society, 2024